-We buy a wide range of goods and services and engage directly with over 1,110 suppliers.
+We buy a wide range of goods and services and engage directly with over 1,000 suppliers.

-Over 89% of our direct suppliers are registered in the UK but many of their operations and supply chains are global.
+Over 95% of our direct suppliers are registered in the UK but many of their operations and supply chains are global.
 Some suppliers have complex supply chains with multiple tiers of sub-suppliers and we currently have little visibility over the lowest tiers of our supply chain.

 Through segmenting our suppliers and contracts, we take a targeted approach, starting with industries where slavery is most prevalent in higher tiers of the supply chain.
-We are also taking steps to get greater supply chain visibility by investing in and promoting the use of a risk based management information system.
+We are also taking steps to get greater supply chain visibility by investing in and promoting the use of a supplier risk management information solution.